What if your camcorder isn’t functioning?

 It wouldn’t be economical to convert your 8mm video to a digital video format.

 That said, there’s only one way to convert 8mm tapes to digital without a camcorder.

-It’s through an 8mm video player.
+It’s through an 8mm tape player.

 The good news is, depending on the models you choose, they support the playback of Video8, Hi-8 and Digital8 tapes.